 By helping artists sell prints and other products, Open Canvas provides artists with the opportunity for repeat income once their original artwork is sold.

-We also seek out other opportunities for artists, including opportunities to exhibit their work and engage with other third parties through, for example, commissions and licensing of artwork.
+We also seek out other opportunities for artists, including opportunities to exhibit their work and engage with other third parties through, for example, commissions and licensing of art and craft.